CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    > ***Info***: Kibana and Grafana web dashboards are provided to bring insight and clarity to the Kubernetes namespaces being used by Azure Arc-enabled data services.

-1. Now copy the endpoint for Kibana dashboard and paste this endpoint url in a browser.
+1. Now copy the endpoint for Kibana dashboard and paste this endpoint URL in a browser.
 If you get a prompt - connection isn't private, you can click on Advanced and then select Continue to ip address to access the link.

       ![](images/sql-mon-kibana-login.png "")